Gomshall to Guildford walk

 - In more detail: Ignoring ways off, in 160 metres cross over a car road to continue on a bridleway marked "Downs Link", your direction 245° initially .

 - In 20 metres ignore a path to the right to continue on past a house on your left through another potentially muddy zone.
 In 280 metres you pass a post informing you that the South Downs Way is 305 metres ahead.
 Continue 20 metres to the path junction.

-- Continuing the main route, with a two-armed footpath post on your left, turn right on the Downs Link bridleway, your direction 255° (or if coming back from Chinthurst Hill, turn left).
+- Continuing on the main route, with a two-armed footpath post on your left, turn right on the Downs Link bridleway, your direction 255°

 - In 345 metres ignore a stile and footpath off to the right and continue downhill on a left bend with the main path, your direction 200°.
 Visible ahead of you are the outskirts of Shalford village.

 - In 345 metres, amid more potential mud, you pass Southlands with its horses on your left and come down to a car road.
 Cross it to continue ahead along a tarmac road, Tannery Lane, signposted Downs Link, your direction 225°.